Approach

 As Peter Drücker mentioned: “Culture eats strategy for breakfast”.
 You may have an excellent strategy, but if the culture is not aligned with it, it will quickly become a dead letter.

 Culture is complex and multi-layered.
-Within Hofstede Insights we look both at national culture as well as organisational culture.
+De Vonk is able to look both at ‘national’ cultural differences as well as organizational culture.
 We bring the complexity back to its core and together with you we determine the right pathway to change.
-We use these two models:

 1. The Hofstede 6D model of national culture (cultural differences among countries, translated to the workplace)